-- a) When the puck goes outside the playing area to either end, or either side of the rink or strikes any obstacles above the playing surface other than the boards, glass or wire it shall be facedoff at the nearest circle where it was shot or deflected, unless otherwise expressly provided in these rules. - b) When the puck becomes lodged in the netting on the outside of either goal so as to make it unplayable, or if it is frozen between opposing players intentionally or otherwise, the Referee shall stop the play and face-off the puck at either of the adjacent face-off spots.
-If in the opinion of the Referee, the stoppage was caused by a player of the attacking team, the resulting face-off shall be conducted at the nearest face-off spot adjacent to the goal of the offending player or centre face-off spots.
+- a) When the puck goes outside the playing area at either end, or either side of the rink or strikes any obstacles above the playing surface other than the boards, glass or wire it shall be faced off at the nearest circle where it was shot or deflected, unless otherwise expressly provided in these rules. - b) When the puck becomes lodged in the netting on the outside of either goal so as to make it unplayable, or if it is frozen between opposing players intentionally or otherwise, the Referee shall stop the play and face-off the puck at either of the adjacent face-off spots.
+If in the opinion of the Referee, the stoppage was caused by a player of the attacking team,